How to start a conversation about mental health at work

 2. Let them know you recognise that they’re going through a hard time

-3. Start by stating that you care
+3. State that you care

 It’s ok to feel like you don’t have the answers, and it might not feel like you are doing much.
-But it’s important to remember that if you’re not a mental health professional, the value of listening intently to someone who needs help ensures a fundamental human need is being met - you’re helping them to feel heard, appreciated and valued.
+However, it’s important to recognise that if you’re not a mental health professional, the value of listening intently to someone who needs help ensures a fundamental human need is being met - you’re helping them to feel heard, appreciated and valued.
 Dealing with mental health struggles can feel very lonely, so listening, giving the individual time and space, and simply stating that you are there for them can make a world of difference.

 5. Avoid giving advice and focus on suggestions

-While it might seem helpful to offer advice based on your own personal experiences, if you’re not a mental health professional it’s important to be mindful that it may not be appropriate to give advice.
 We all process our thoughts, feelings and emotions in our own unique ways, so try to focus on suggesting options for support instead.
-I.e. “Are you aware of this charity (e.g. Mind) who offer lots of support - what do you think about taking a look at their website/giving them a call?” or “Have you considered talking to a professional about how you’re feeling?”
+I.e. “Are you aware of this charity (e.g. Mind) who offer a variety of mental health support - what do you think about taking a look at their website/giving them a call?” or “Have you considered talking to a professional about how you’re feeling?”

 This gently eases the conversation into exploring options, and you’re showing the individual that they don’t have to remain feeling stuck, fearful or overwhelmed, and they can access various support that’s available.